jameshyojaelee/scPerturb-CMap/README.md

 _A single-cell connectivity mapping toolkit for drug repurposing._

-scPerturb-CMap scores small-molecule perturbations against disease signatures derived from single-cell RNA-seq or curated gene lists.
+scPerturb-CMap scores small-molecule perturbations against disease signatures derived from single-cell RNA-seq or curated gene lists, helping biologists turn troublesome cell states into prioritised drug hypotheses within hours.
+It plugs into common omics workflows (AnnData `.h5ad`, gene lists, LINCS Level 5) and emits interpretable z-scores, p-values, QC summaries, and MOA enrichments so experimental teams can triage hits quickly.
 The package ships with:

 - a fast baseline (cosine + GSEA ensemble) that emits z-scores and p-values,
 - a DualEncoder metric model that can be trained on real inversion pairs,
 - CLI utilities for LINCS ingestion, target construction, scoring, and training,
-- a Streamlit UI for interactive analysis and storytelling.
+- a Streamlit UI for interactive analysis.

 ---